AgentMax05/asteroids/README.md

 These highscores can be viewed in the game as well.

 ### Collision detection
-Although it may seem like collisions are being detected using squares drawn around each shape, the collisions between the player and all asteroids are detected with a line segment intersection algorithm
+Although it may seem like collisions are being detected using squares drawn around each shape, the collisions between the player and all asteroids are detected with a line segment intersection algorithm.
 Each asteroid has a set of predefined vertices that are rotated with the asteroid, which the player has as well.
 These vertices and line segments can be viewed in the debug mode.